Purdue-CS193/homework-0-ajdefrance234/index.md

 ## Header 2
 ### Header 3

-- Bulleted
+- I like that there are no tests
-- List
+- I like that we only meet once per week
-- l
+- The teachers seem pretty chill

 1. Numbered
 2. List